kr900910/datacamp/database_course_exercise.md

 Imagine you're working as a data scientist for an app where fans can subscribe to their favorite artists.
 Given the app has the below raw data, create a simple SQL database that is in third normal form by creating relevant tables.
-Make sure you use the most appropriate data types when creating those tables.
+Make sure you use the most appropriate data types when creating the tables.

 ![database_course_exercise_example](database_course_exercise_example.jpg)